IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Sep-15.md

 		t.1 -> rcx
 		t.2 -> rbx

-* Update the program, replacing variables with registers and stack locations.
+* Update the program, replacing variables according to the variable-to-home mapping.
 We also record the number of bytes needed of stack space for the local variables, which in this case is 0.

     Recall the example program after instruction selection:

-        locals: (v w x y z t.2 t.1)
+        locals: (v w x y z t.1 t.2)
         start:
           movq $1, v
           movq $46, w